EricPalo/ESRIapp/README.md

 ## Data Sources
 * Vancouver Open Data Catalog
-..*LiDAR 2013
+- LiDAR 2013
-..*Building footprints
+- Building footprints

 ## Limitations
 During the building vectorization it was not possible to refine buildings into individual features, given the time constraints.
 As a result, the features derived from the .las files are in groups based on buildings that are within three meters of one another – according to the classified .las file.
 This effects the output of the rooftop area

 ## Future Improvments
-..* Spending a greater amount of time refining building vectorization ..* Increase size of study area
+* Spending a greater amount of time refining building vectorization
+* Increase size of study area

 ## Licensing information